Key Takeaways

 - Oklahoma Generally Doesn't Enforce Non-Competes: Oklahoma law voids most non-compete agreements.
 You generally can't be prevented from working in your field.

-- Exceptions Exist: Non-competes tied to the sale of a business, dissolution of a partnership, or protection of trade secrets may be enforceable.
+- Exceptions Exist: Non-competes tied to the sale of a business or dissolution of a partnership may be enforceable.
+Employers can also restrict direct solicitation of established customers under 15 O.S. § 219A.

 - You Can Still Sign One: Employers can ask you to sign a non-compete—they just usually can't enforce it against you later.